-Unsupervised Assets: If a Client's account includes "unsupervised assets" that are excluded from billing (which may include but are not limited to positions in our parent company stock (SF), mutual fund shares purchased with a sales load at our firm and held for less than the prescribed period, or other assets that are deemed ineligible for the Program in which the account is enrolled), Clients should note that any such unsupervised assets are not considered part of our Advisory relationship.
-Our firm specifically disclaims any fiduciary obligations with respect to unsupervised assets held in a Client's Advisory account.
-This means that we do not undertake to monitor any such assets even though they are held in the Advisory account.
+Unsupervised Assets: If a Client's account includes "unsupervised assets" that are excluded from billing (which may include but are not limited to positions in our parent company stock (SF), mutual fund shares purchased with a sales load through our firm (or Stifel) and held for less than the prescribed period, or other assets that are deemed ineligible for the Program in which the account is enrolled), Clients should note that any such unsupervised assets are not considered part of our Advisory relationship.
+Our firm and Stifel specifically disclaim any fiduciary obligations with respect to unsupervised assets held in a Client's Advisory account.
+This means that neither Century nor Stifel monitor any such assets even though they are held in the Advisory account.
 The unsupervised assets are held in the account solely as an accommodation to the Client.
 Clients can request a list of the unsupervised assets held in their accounts at any time, without charge, from their Financial Advisor.